 It was not long ago that we highlighted some stories of how people touch other lives through the use of the Internet and social media.
-Since then, a lot more depressing news has surfaced, whether it is ongoing war in other parts of the world or the death of a beloved celebrity.
+Since then, a lot more depressing news has surfaced, whether it is the ongoing war in other parts of the world or the death of a beloved celebrity.
 Sometimes we even wonder if there’s any good news in this world left at all.

 But of course there is.
 The magnitude of recent events may have overshadowed these stories or they might have simply not turned up on your radar.
 Whether it is a simple lost and found the story or even a life-saving one, we hope that this selection of 5 stories depicting Internet acts will hopefully brighten your day and restore your faith in humanity.

 1. Reddit’s Photoshopping skills